Abdelhak-ai/coffee_sales_dashboard/README.md

 - Summer months (June-August) saw relatively lower sales, indicating a seasonal dip.
 - Peak sales happen between 8 AM and 11 AM — strong morning coffee demand.
 - Sales gradually decrease after 5 PM, meaning evening coffee consumption is lower.
-- Night and Afternoon sales are almost tied (~$38k each), with Morning slightly lower (~$35k).
+- Night and Afternoon sales are almost tied.
 This indicates opportunities to boost morning sales with targeted promotions.
 - Latte ($26,875) and Americano with Milk ($24,751) dominate sales — clear customer favorites.

 ## How to Use